How to Build Your Team as a New Manager

 You are excited that you have been promoted to a leadership position, and you are about to meet your new team.
 What is the best advice from new manager training experts for pulling your team together and establishing yourself as an effective and trustworthy leader they want to follow?

-Your First Three Steps to Building Your Team
+Your First Four Steps to Building Your Team

 The Bottom Line

 Your success as a new manager is now dependent upon the success of your team, not your individual performance.
-Get to know your team, go slow to go fast, and have a clear and collaborative plan for success.
+Understand expectations, get to know your team, go slow to go fast, and have a clear and collaborative plan for success.
 That will allow teammates to become a person who managers want to manage and peers want to work alongside.

 To learn more about how to build your team as a new manager or supervisor, download 7 Immediate Management Actions to Create Team Alignment with Your Goals